YouTube Money Calculator: Calculate Your YouTube Earnings [Free Calculator]

 With that said, you will need to experiment with different types of ads to see which ones work best for your channel.
 The more video views you have, the more money you can make.
 However, you will need to strike a balance between ad revenue and user experience.

-Factors That Determine Your YouTube Earning Potential
+Which Factors Determine Your YouTube Earning Potential?

 1. CPM vs CPC